samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Why should I buy Tokens?

-The reasons for investors to buy Tokens in the public token offering include the following:
+The reasons for investors to buy Tokens in the token offering include the following:

 * Good cause:  purchasers are helping us build a new neutral edge Internet
 * Potential upside: ThreeFold sits at the intersection of three of today’s most important technologies - Blockchain, Cloud Computing and Artificial Intelligence, and we believe that as our global Grid expands and the capacity available for sale grows, the demand for our Tokens will increas